kyma-project/community/guidelines/templates/resources/getting-started.md

 ## Prerequisites

-> List the requirements to go through the Getting Started guide.
+> List the requirements to complete an action described in the Getting Started guide.

 ## Steps